-Losing your closest partner in life is incredibly devastating.
-A person who is going through this hardship truly requires all the love and care he or she can find from friends and family.
+Losing your closest partner in life can be unimaginably devastating.
+A person going through this hardship truly requires all the love and care they can find from friends and family.

 In my opinion, food, especially food that is nourishing and wholesome, is and always will be one of the best ways to express that love and care.